 If you would like to discuss Beyond agile and the transformation of thinking with Silke Nierfeld, you can easily do so https://insiderooms.de/

-Silke Nierfeld has published two more posts in the t2informatik Blog:
+Silke Nierfeld has published three more posts in the t2informatik Blog:

-Contact Silke Nierfeld if you want to transform your company into a living, sustainable organisation without gruelling change processes.
+Contact Silke Nierfeld if you want to establish innovation and cultural change in your company - without gruelling change processes.